moingshaikh/oss-ai-pulse/README.md

 ---

-Built with plain HTML/CSS/JS · Powered by Claude · No framework, no build step
+Built with plain HTML/CSS/JS · Powered by Claude · No framework, no build step.
+Open-source.